andreas-prouza/ibm-i-build/README.md

 ## Summary

-1. Install GNU Make
+1. Install GNU Make on IBM i
 2. Create a project directory in you working IFS path (e.g. /home/prouza/myproject)
 3. Copy all sources into this directory.<br/>
 All source files are subdirectories (e.g. /home/prouza/myproject/qrpglesrc/logtest.rpgle)
 4. Copy all make-config-files
-5. Modify the makefiles
+5. Modify the makefiles to your own settings
    * makefile
+     * IFS Path
+     * Target lib (PGM & DB)
+     * ACTGRP
+     * LIBLIST
    * object_list.mk
+     * If you want to add additional objects to be build
    * .makeprofile.mk
+     * If you want to override some settings for your own environment
 6. Open a terminal (QSH, Putty, ...)
 7. Make sure you have the ```$PATH``` variable set correct (```/QOpenSys/pkgs/bin``` needs to be in the list)<br/>
 I also use ```BASH``` as shell.
 It makes life much easier.